henriquesfreitas/jakarta-ee11-crud/README.md

 - Postgres

 ## config:
-- used postegres on Neon
+- used postgres on Neon or with docker with image of postgres and wildfly